globerhofer/HIPAA-policies/source/sections/17-data_integrity_policy.md

 ## 17.4 Prevention of Malware on Production Systems

-1. All Production Systems must have OSSEC running at set to scan system every 2 hours and at reboot to assure not malware is present.
+1. All Production Systems must have OSSEC running, and set to scan system every 2 hours and at reboot to assure not malware is present.
 Detected malware is evaluated and removed.
 2. Virus scanning software is run on all Production Systems for anti-virus protection.
    * Hosts are scanned daily for malicious binaries in critical system paths.
    * The malware signature database is checked hourly and automatically updated if new signatures are available.